 These two species — the gray treefrog and Cope’s gray treefrog — are very similar.
 Because they are so similar, they are combined on this page.
 Both species have warty (granular) skin and adhesive pads on fingers and toes.
 The color may be green to light greenish gray, gray, brown, or dark brown.
 Except for very light individuals, the back usually has a few large, irregular dark blotches.
 (These frogs are well-camouflaged against a background of lichen-covered tree bark.)
 There is always a large white or gray spot below each eye.
 The belly is white to cream.
 The area inside of the hind legs is yellow or orange yellow, with gray or black mottling.

-Although both species of gray treefrogs in Missouri are basically identical, the Cope's gray treefrog tends to be slightly smaller and is more often green than the eastern gray treefrog.
+Although both species of gray treefrogs in Missouri are basically identical, the Cope's gray treefrog tends to be slightly smaller and is more often green than the gray treefrog.

 Some authorities place North American treefrogs (traditionally in genus Hyla) in genus Dryophytes; in that system, the gray treefrog is Dryophytes versicolor and Cope’s gray treefrog is Dryophytes chrysoscelis.

 Similar species: The green treefrog (Hyla cinerea) is the only other treefrog in Missouri, and it is indeed truly green.
 A light stripe runs from the upper lip down the side of the body.
 In Missouri, it occurs mainly in the southeastern corner, in swampy lowlands.
 Missouri represents the northwestern limit of the green treefrog's total range.
 The green treefrog seems to be expanding its range north and west along into Ozark rivers and streams that border the Bootheel lowlands.
 The green treefrog also occurs in several isolated, apparently introduced populations elsewhere in the state.